Learning Objectives Self-Check

 To Read Now

 What better source to look to for critical thinking advice than the Foundation for Critical Thinking?
 This is hands-down the best summary of critical thinking that I have seen.
-Please read it carefully.
+Please read it the whole page, then the highlights below.

 - "Defining Critical Thinking."
 The Foundation for Critical Thinking.